dwyl/learn-aws-lambda/README.md

 * [Deployment to AWS Lambda](https://documentation.codeship.com/basic/continuous-deployment/deployment-to-aws-lambda/)

 ### Upload Your Lambda Function to an S3 Bucket and Automatically Deploy it to Lambda (bash script example)
-In this example will build a script that will execute the neccessary steps to upload a Lambda function to S3 where it can be stored and then automatically deploy it to Lambda.
+In this example will build a script that will execute the necessary steps to upload a Lambda function to S3 where it can be stored and then automatically deploy it to Lambda.

 We will be writing our own bash script that will involve the use of some of the AWS CLI commands.
 Follow these instructions on how to get set up with the AWS CLI on your local machine: